Esri/calcite-design-system/CONTRIBUTING.md

 - https://stylelint.io/user-guide/integrations/editor
 - https://prettier.io/docs/en/editors.html

-When installing dependencies, you need to use the `--legacy-peer-deps` flag due to an ESLint dependency conflict.
+The first time installing dependencies, you need to use the `--legacy-peer-deps` flag due to an ESLint dependency conflict.
 The conflict won't effect the components since ESLint is only in `devDependencies`.

 ```sh
 npm install --legacy-peer-deps